Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data

-Statistical inferences following an application of ML (post-selection inference) are challenging due to multiplicity and model selection inherent in tuning complex black box models to high-dimensional data.
-Often, the distribution of test statistics under the null hypothesis of no treatment effect in selected subgroups is analytically intractable and researchers have to resort to resampling methods.
-It is important to distinguish the role of resampling in different (although often interrelated) contexts such as (i) tuning parameters via cross-validation, (ii) controlling the Type I error rate of ML strategies, (iii) computing confidence intervals for various quantities of interest and p-values, and (iv) evaluating the performance of ML procedures based on a single data set (i.e., in the absence of knowledge about the true parameters and independent test data).
-These challenges are exacerbated in the context of HTE where, unlike in supervised learning, the target quantities (ITEs) cannot be evaluated in a training sample.
+\textit{The connection between personalized medicine and multiple hypothesis testing} also have to be understood in the context of data-driven methods that are typically required for estimating causal parameters, often involving high-dimensional data.
+Statistical inferences following an application of ML (known as post-selection inferences) are challenging due to multiplicity and model selection inherent in tuning complex black box models to high-dimensional data.
+Fundamentally, the challenge of post-selection inferences is that the set of hypotheses of interest is not pre-specified but data-driven.
+Therefore, most of the methods for addressing multiplicity developed in the statistical literature (such as traditional multiplicity adjustment methods in clinical trials\cite{Dmitrienko2013}) will not be applicable.
+Often, the distribution of the test statistics under the null hypothesis of no effect following model selection is analytically intractable and researchers have to resort to resampling methods\cite{Meinshausen2010,Dezeure2015} (despite recent theoretical breakthroughs in selective inference for LASSO and related methods,\cite{Lee2016, Tibshirani2016, Taylor2018} and regression trees\cite{Neufeld2022}).
+These challenges are exacerbated in the context of personalized medicine where, unlike in supervised learning, the target quantities for evaluating HTEs (such as ITEs) cannot be evaluated even in a training sample.
+Furthermore, while the notions of statistical significance and inference often play a secondary role in predictive modeling, statistical applications in personalized medicine require that analysis objectives should be stated within the estimand and hypothesis testing framework.
+Lipkovich et al\cite{Lipkovich2018} presented an overview of multiplicity issues in exploratory subgroup analysis.
 We review recent advances in the development of inferential methods for HTE evaluation in Section~\ref{sec.post.inf}.